 Tour operator or transport provider

-If you are in difficulty as a result of delays or cancellations in travel activity or transport, first contact your travel agent, the tour operator or the transport provider.
+If you experience delays or cancellations in travel activity or transport, first contact your travel agent, the tour operator or the transport provider.

 Alternatively, your travel insurance policy may cover you for financial losses due to such unforeseen circumstances.